Educational Studies Minor

-The Educational Studies minor is administered through the Department of Educational Psychology and Foundations and is under the supervision of the Educational Studies Advisory Committee.
+The educational studies minor is administered through the Department of Educational Psychology, Foundations and Leadership Studies and is under the supervision of the Educational Studies Advisory Committee.
+Members include: